 The building is conventional classic in form yet gothic in its pointed windows.
 The palladian window over the front door is a variation of many others found in Vermont.

 The church was consecrated and dedicated to St. John the Apostle by Bishop John H. Hopkins, Bishop of Vermont, on May 21, 1834.
 St. John's Church had a resident rector until 1896 when it joined with Holy Trinity Church, Swanton.

 This historical church is presently used for weddings, Evensong services and concerts in the summer.
-Fr.
-Reid Farrell of Holy Trinity Church in Swanton is now faithfully watching over the church and sees to any events or concerns.
+Rose Bacon of Holy Trinity Church in Swanton is now faithfully watching over the church and sees to any events or concerns.
 She can be contacted to schedule events at 802-868-7185.

 Directions: From Swanton take Rte.
 78E 4.3 miles to right onto Highgate Road/Rte.
 207 for about a half mile, the church is on the left around a small park.
 From St. Albans take Rte.
 7 to the interstate access exit 20, turn onto Rte.
 207N for about seven miles to the church on the right of a small park.